FreshKernel/kraft-sync/README.md

 The script will sync the following:

-1. 🛠️ Mods (Experimental): In the experimental phase and subject to changes.
+1. 🛠️ Mods (Alpha): In the experimental phase and subject to changes.
 2. 🎨 Resource Packs (Highly Experimental): In the highly experimental phase and subject to changes.
 3. ✨ Shader Packs (Not Implemented Yet): This feature is not available yet.
 Future updates may implement it
 4. 🌐 In-Game Server List (Alpha): It is subject to potential changes or removal in future updates.